how to improve core web vitals.

 Note: It’s important to ensure you do this in an incognito window, otherwise stored data may interfere with loading and give you an inaccurate score.

-This process will generate four numbers rating your page’s performance, accessibility, best practices, and SEO.
+This process will generate four numbers rating your page’s performance, accessibility, best practices and SEO.
 Each is rated on a scale of 0 to 100, with 100 being the best.
 Your Core Web Vitals score is found within the Performance score.

 core-web-vitals-performance-score.

-Why are Core Web Vitals So Important?
+Why Are Core Web Vitals So Important?

 When Core Web Vitals were first announced in May 2020, Google said it would be used as a ranking signal beginning May 2021 (the date has been pushed back to June 2021), giving digital marketers an entire year to make adjustments.
 If a webpage has a good score, it may receive a rankings boost and possibly a badge icon in mobile search results.
-These search engine optimization benefits are the reason most digital marketers are so focused on these metrics.
+These search engine optimization benefits are the reason most digital marketers are so focused on Core Web Vitals metrics.

 Should You Follow All Google’s Core Web Vitals Guidelines?